nhscc/problem-statements/2019/elections/bdpa-elections-part-1.md

 1. All the top choices (meaning: rank 1) are counted.
 2. If a choice gets over 50% of the vote, that choice is declared the winner and the election is over.
-3. If no choice gets over 50% of the vote, the choice with the least rank 1 votes is eliminated.
+3. If no choice gets under 50% of the vote, the choice with the least rank 1 votes is eliminated.
 4. Voters who had the eliminated choice as their rank 1 have their vote go to their next top choice instead (meaning: their rank 2 becomes their new rank